Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Methods

 GPs can be used for regression models of the form $y = f(\mathbf{x}) + \varepsilon$, with $\varepsilon$ an i.i.d.
 Gaussian noise, as they provide closed formulae to predict new target $y^*$, given new input $\mathbf{x}^*$.
 GP regression has been widely applied as a data-driven tool for dynamical system identification \cite{kocijan2005dynamic}, usually describing each state by its own GP.
-Nevertheless, such approach is unfeasible when dealing with high-dimensional systems, due to the high computational demands.
-Thus, DR strategies must be included.
+Nevertheless, such approach struggles to scale to high-dimensional systems.
+Thus, DR strategies must be considered.

 GPLVMs \cite{lawrence2005probabilistic, GPLVMsurvey} emerged as feature extraction methods that can be used as multiple-output GP regression models.
 These models, under a DR perspective, associate and learn low-dimensional representations of higher-dimensional observed data, assuming that observed variables are determined by the latent ones.
 Finally, GPLVMs provide, as a result of an optimization, a mapping from the latent space to the observation space, together with a set of latent variables representing the observed values.
-However, GPLVMs are not explicitly thought to deal with data from time series, where observations at different time steps are connected by some form of dynamics.
+However, GPLVMs are not explicitly thought to deal with time series, where a dynamics relate the values observed at consecutive time steps.

 Thus, \cite{wang2005gaussian} first introduced Gaussian Process Dynamical Models (GPDM), an extension of the GPLVM structure explicitly oriented to the analysis of high-dimensional time series.
-A GPDM entails essentially two stages: (i) a latent mapping that projects high-dimensional observations to a low-dimensional latent space \eqref{eq:gpdm_base1}; (ii) a discrete-time Markovian dynamics that captures the evolution of the time series inside the reduced latent space \eqref{eq:gpdm_base2}.
-GPs are used to model both the latent map, as in GPLVMs, and the undergoing dynamics transition function.
-GPDMs are then defined by
+A GPDM entails essentially two stages: (i) a latent mapping that projects high-dimensional observations to a low-dimensional latent space; (ii) a discrete-time Markovian dynamics that captures the evolution of the time series inside the reduced latent space.
+GPs are used to model both maps.